-The market opportunities for our product candidates may be limited to those patients who are ineligible for or have failed prior treatments and may be small
+The market opportunities for our product candidates may be limited to those patients who are ineligible for or have failed prior treatments and may be small.

-The FDA often approves new therapies initially only for use in patients with relapsed or refractory metastatic disease.
-We expect to initially seek approval of tab-catal and our other product candidates in this setting.
+The FDA often approves new cancer therapies initially only for use in patients with relapsed or refractory metastatic disease.
+We expect to initially seek approval of tabcel® and our other product candidates in this setting.
 Subsequently, for those products that prove to be sufficiently beneficial, if any, we would expect to seek approval in earlier lines of treatment and potentially as a first line therapy, but there is no guarantee that our product candidates, even if approved, would be approved for earlier lines of therapy, and, prior to any such approvals, we will have to conduct additional clinical trials.

-Our projections of both the number of people who have the diseases we are targeting, as well as the subset of people with these diseases in a position to receive second or later lines of therapy, and who have the potential to benefit from treatment with our product candidates, are based on our beliefs and estimates.
-These estimates have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations, or our own market research, and may prove to be incorrect, including if the COVID-19 pandemic and associated responses impact treatment practices that relate to the indications our product candidates address.
-Further, new studies may change the estimated incidence or prevalence of these diseases.
-The number of patients may turn out to be lower than expected.
+Our projections of both the number of people who have the diseases we are targeting, as well as the subset of people with these diseases in a position to receive second or later lines of therapy, and who have the potential to benefit from treatment with our product candidates, are based on our current beliefs and estimates.
+These estimates have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations, or our own market research, and may prove to be incorrect, including if the COVID-19 pandemic and associated responses impact our ability to engage with key stakeholders within the transplant center in person.
+Further, new studies or market research may change the estimated incidence or prevalence of these diseases, and the number of patients may turn out to be lower than expected.
 Additionally, the potentially addressable patient population for our product candidates may be limited or may not be amenable to treatment with our product candidates.
 For instance, we expect our lead product candidate, tab-cel®, to initially target a small patient population that suffers from aggressive EBV+PTLD who have failed rituximab or rituximab plus chemotherapy.
-As a result of the COVID-19 pandemic, we have observed a temporary slow-down in stem cell and solid organ transplant volumes.
-If these reductions are not transient, but instead are long-lasting, this reduction could result in lower PTLD incidence and thus reduced demand for tab-cel®.
-Even if we obtain significant market share for our product candidates, because the potential target populations are small, we may never achieve profitability without obtaining regulatory approval for additional indications.
+At the outset of the COVID-19 pandemic, we initially observed a temporary slow-down in stem cell and solid organ transplant volumes.
+These reductions were transient, but if a reduction in such volumes resumes, it could result in lower PTLD incidence and thus reduce the demand for tab-cel®.
+Even if we obtain significant market share for our product candidates, because the potential target populations are small, we may never achieve profitability without obtaining regulatory approval for additional indications